jj-zhu/jj-zhu.github.io/index.md

 - Served as area chair for AISTATS 2023.

 ### Open positions
-- Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
-If interested, please email me for inquiry.
+- ~~Postdoc position in the intersection of data-driven dynamics modeling, PDE and numerical analysis, and medical applications.
+If interested, please email me for inquiry.~~
 - Master thesis: if you are a master's student at a Berlin university and interested in optimization, optimal transport, generative models and dynamical systems, e.g., diffusion models, neural ODE, please feel free to reach out.
 - PhD position: there is no opening at this moment.
-But please feel free to get in touch if you are looking and expect to start in 2024.
+But please feel free to get in touch if you are searching.

 ### Twitter feed